JermaineMckenna/project2-l-memory-game/README.md

 A user of the site wants to:

-- Understand how to play the game
+As a user i would like instructions on how to understand and play the game.

-- To flip over the cards in the hope of matching a pair.
+As a user To flip over the cards in the hope of matching a pair.
 - Cards to flip back over if guessed incorrectly to keep game fair.
 - Matched cards to stay face-up to complete the level/game.
 - The game to complete and end once all levels are completed correctly.